xintong1993/Indoor-localization-and-tracking/README.md

      2. Choose several reference points.

-     3. For each point, compute and record RSSI of each AP.
+     3. For each point, compute and record a list RSSI from each AP.

-     4. Randomly place the tag in the sample space and record RSSI values.
+     4. Place the tag in the sample space and record RSSI values.

-     5. Compare the RSSI values of current position to the database.
+     5. Compare tag's RSSI pattern to that of the points in database.

-     6. Get the reference point that has the smallest difference in RSSI pattern.
+     6. Get the reference point that has the smallest difference in RSSI values.